chrisullyott/csv-to-grav/README.md

 # csv-to-grav

-Migrate a site to Grav, a flat-file CMS.

 [Grav](https://getgrav.org/) uses [Markdown](https://daringfireball.net/projects/markdown/syntax) files instead of a database to serve content.
 When migrating your website or blog to Grav, you'll need to convert all your existing HTML to Markdown and arrange your posts into a directory structure that Grav can understand.

 Some specific [migration assistants](https://learn.getgrav.org/migration) are available to help you do this, but if you just want to convert an arbitrary CSV into Grav posts, this tool can help.